 National Civil Right Museum at the Lorraine Motel

 This is the history of an uprising that pushed national and international civil rights forward.
-From slavery, boycotts, assassination, Ku Klux Klan to Black Power is chronicled in this amazing museum.
+Lots of pivotal, historical moments happened at this motel and are chronicled in this amazing museum.
 Pay your respects to Martin Luther King Jr. and the dream that he dared to share so many years ago.

 The Hermitage – the Home of the Peoples President, Andrew Jackson